amirphiladam2/CoffeeShop/CHATBOT_DEPLOYMENT.md

 - The secret name must be exactly `AI_API_KEY`
 - This is different from Vercel environment variables!
 - This secret is only accessible by your Supabase Edge Functions
-- Use your OpenAI API key from https://platform.openai.com/api-keys
+- Use your Google Gemini API key from https://makersuite.google.com/app/apikey

 ### Step 3: Verify Edge Function is Working